Ahmadhiyya International School: History of Ahmadhiyya

-The foundation of the school was laid down by His Excellency Maumoon Abdul Gayyom on 4 June 1979.
+The foundation of the school was laid down by His Excellency Maumoon Abdul Gayyoom on 14 June 1979.
 After construction time of two years, eight months and 18 days.
-The school was finally opened to the public on 21 February 1982 once again by the President of the Maldives.
-The school opens with just eight classes, an administration office, a small office for the Machchangolhi Ward Community, a water tank and three toilets.
-All these services were implemented thanks to the financial help from Mr. Ahmed Didi.
+The school was finally opened to the public on 21 February 1982 once again by President Maumoon Abdul Gayyoom.
+The school opened with just eight classes, an administration office, a small office for the Machchangolhi Ward Community, a water tank and three toilets.

-When the school was first open, it was made to be exclusively for the Machchangolhi Ward children whom were too poor to afford studying in other ward schools with only few seats allocated for students from other wards.
-After much pressure from the residents in other wards, Dr. Ahmed Didi allowed for anyone and everyone to study here.
+When the school was first opened, it was made to be exclusively for the Machchangolhi Ward children whom were too poor to afford studying in other ward schools with only few seats allocated for students from other wards.
+After much pressure from the residents in other wards, Dr. Ahmed Didi allowed for students from any ward to study here.
 Right after this change, many students from all around Male' flocked into Ahmadhiyya.
 This was when the school was given the title of the most populated school in Maldives with an student population of over 200.

 Dr. Ahmed Didi and his wife Mrs. Saeeda Ibrahim provided all the 200 students with up to date textbooks, uniforms and stationary.
 After studying for two years in the school, students were exempted from paying anything until their studies were over.

 However, with even more students enrolling into Ahmadhiyya, congestion issues began to happen.
-Eventually, the government provided a plot of land that was 4000sq which made the total area of the school approximately 12000 square feet.
+Eventually, the government provided a plot of land that was 4000 square feet which made the total area of the school approximately 12000 square feet.